 ALN BILL AND CODE

-Additional Learning Needs as we know it has been on a journey over the last few years.
-A New ALN Bill and Code of Practice came into effect as of September 2021.
+Additional Learning Needs, as we know it, have been on a journey over the last few years.
+A New ALN Bill and Code of Practice came into effect in September 2021.
 In Nant-y-Parc, we are continuing to adapt in line with these changes in a number of ways.
-We recognise the importance of parents as stakeholders in their children's education and we believe that children should be at the heart of all we do, voicing their opinion whenever possible.
-We hope that you find the information presented in the publication below useful in helping you to understand the changes.
+We recognise the importance of parents as stakeholders in their children's education, and we believe that children should be at the heart of all we do, voicing their opinions whenever possible.

 UNDERSTANDING THE DOCUMENTATION